We tell stories that move people.

 We are committed to sharing our experience and knowledge with others, to help to grow the community of storytellers.
 We teach workshops and classes at the Center for Documentary Studies at Duke University, The UNC School of Journalism and Mass Communication, and through various other institutions.

 The launch of StoryMineMedia was written up in Wired.com.
 Our individual and collaborative work has been recognized by SXSW Interactive, World Press Photographer, Picture of the Year International, the Grantham Prize for Environmental Journalism, and the Vimeo Awards, among others.
-Our most recent project is premiering at the Spring 2015 Full Frame Documentary Film Festival.
+Our most recent project premiered at the Spring 2015 Full Frame Documentary Film Festival.
 We partnered with director Chad A. Stevens to edit and produce the film.
 Overburden is the story of a fiery, pro-coal right-winger and a tenacious, environmentalist grandmother who take on the most dangerous coal company in America.

 PAST & CURRENT PROJECT LOCATIONS